Infineon/mtb-example-fx2g3-usbhs-device/README.md

    1. Open **EZ-USB&trade; FX Control Center** application.

       The **EZ-USB&trade; FX2G3** device displays as **EZ-USB FX BOOTLOADER**.

    2. Navigate to **Device Selection** > **Devices**, select **EZ-USB FX BOOTLOADER**, and then click the **Program** > **Internal Flash** option.

-   3. Navigate to the */build/APP_KIT_FX2G3_104LGA/Release/* folder within the CE directory and locate the *.hex* file and program.
+   3. Navigate to the *<CE Title>/build/APP_KIT_FX2G3_104LGA/Release* folder within the CE directory and locate the *.hex* file and program.

-      Confirm if the programming is successful in the log window of the application.
+   4. Confirm if the programming is successful in the log window of the application.

 4. After programming, the application starts automatically.
-Confirm that "\<CE Title>" is displayed on the UART terminal.
+Confirm that the following title is displayed on the UART terminal.

    **Figure 1.
 Terminal output on program startup**